Umuzi-org/tech-department/content/topics/kotlin/basic-control-flow/_index.md

   soft: []
 ---

-### If Expression
+### "If" Expression

-In Kotlin, if is an expression, i.e. it returns a value.
+In Kotlin, "if" is an expression, i.e. it returns a value.
 Therefore there is no ternary operator (condition ? then : else), because ordinary if works fine in this role.

 ```
 // Traditional usage